-The proposed 965,670-acre withdrawal area (containing all lands within the approximate 10-mile buffer) includes acres managed by different surface management entities.
-The proposed withdrawal pertains to public lands managed by the BLM FFO, where the lands are located, and specifically the area surrounding the CCNHP (see Map 1-1).
-In some instances, the BLM FFO manages federal minerals where the surface is managed by another entity (see Map 1-2).
-Table 1-2 lists the land managers or owners within the area proposed for withdrawal along with the acres of federal minerals underlying the surface acres these entities own or manage.
+The proposed 965,670-acre withdrawal area (containing all lands within the approximate 10-mile buffer shown in blue in Map I-I) includes acres managed by different surface management entities.
+The proposed withdrawal pertains to public lands managed by the BLM FFO, where the lands are located, and specifically the area surrounding the CCNHP (see Map I-I).
+In some instances, the BLM FFO manages federal minerals where the surface is managed by another entity (see Map I-2).
+Table I-2 lists the land managers or owners within the area proposed for withdrawal along with the acres of federal minerals underlying the surface acres these entities own or manage.

-Table I-2.
-Federal Minerals Associated with Federal and Nonfederal Land within the Withdrawal Boundary (Acres)
+Table 1-2.
+Federal Minerals Associated with Federal and Non-Federal Land within the Withdrawal Analysis Boundary (Acres)